SoftBankRoboticsTraining/pepper-chatbot-api/source/includes/_faq.md

 A. There are 4-5 steps involved, depending on whether or not you use fulfillment.

-1) First, from within the Dialogflow Console, you need to make sure your bot is upgraded to Dialogflow V2 under the 'API VERSION' under the Settings tab within your agent.
+1) UPGRADE AGENT: First, from within the Dialogflow Console, you need to make sure your bot is upgraded to Dialogflow V2 under the 'API VERSION' under the Settings tab within your agent.
 Simply click on the V2 API radial button.

 2.)
-Great!
-Now under the 'GOOGLE PROJECT' section of Settings, click on the hyperlinked value under 'Service Account'.
+DOWNLOAD KEYPATH FILE: Now, under the 'GOOGLE PROJECT' section of Settings, click on the hyperlinked value under 'Service Account'.

-Awesome!
-Now you should be within the Google Cloud Platform console.
+Now, you should be within the Google Cloud Platform console.
 Navigate to Service Accounts.
 Click on the ellipsis for the service account called Dialogflow Integrations.
 Select 'Create key' and select JSON as the Key Type.